Cellar Spiders Identification Guide

 • Window corners and door frames

-The webs often appear messy and accumulate dust over time.
-Female cellar spiders carry their egg sacs in their chelicerae (mouthparts) rather than attaching them to the web, which is unusual among spiders.
+These webs often look messy and collect dust over time.
+Female cellar spiders carry their egg sacs in their mouths rather than attaching them to the web.
+This behavior is unusual among spiders.

 Common Species in North America